-Wild chase leads police officers through several cities
+Video: Wild chase leads police officers through several cities

 As the chase reached Norman, police pulled back on the chase since they were getting into areas with heavier traffic.

-Even though officers stopped chasing him, the driver continued to speed through red lights and stop signs.
+Even though officers stopped chasing her, the driver continued to speed through red lights and stop signs.

 In some spots, it appeared as though the driver was going to hit other vehicles during his run from the law.